 In the Reggio Emilia Approach the classroom plays an essential role and is seen as the third teacher.
 This means that the classroom should be an inviting space in which the children feel comfortable to explore and investigate and to wander and wonder about their units of inquiry.
 It is important they feel safe within the space to share their ideas and discover possibilities.

-Acquired in 2020, GIS The International School of Monza was conceived to be a school of the IB community and has been in the candidate phase since April 2019.
+Acquired in 2020, GIS The International School of Monza was conceived to be a school of the IB community and has received the official certification in February 2022.

 The IB’s programmes are different from other curricula because they:

 - encourage students of all ages to think critically and challenge assumptions